Newcastle and Carlisle Railway: Opening of the first section of line

 The first section of line to be completed was from Hexham to Blaydon; this was to enable the lead produced at Hexham to be brought to a navigable section of the Tyne, as it was considered a lucrative traffic.
 Rail carriage was going to be considerably cheaper than the alternative, and the lead producers at Hexham had been stockpiling their product there in anticipation of the opening of the line.
 On 14 August 1834 an ad hoc arrangement was agreed with Joseph Ritson, the contractor for construction of that part of the line, to carry the lead over the unfinished line, using his temporary track and construction wagons, and horse haulage.
 This was started on 25 August 1834.
 (A request to operate a passenger coach on the same basis was declined.)

 The railway opened for passengers with considerable ceremony on 9 March 1835.

 With 600 tickets issued, the two recently acquired locomotives, Comet and Rapid each hauled a trainload of three carriages, consisting of gentlemen's carriages mounted on trucks and wagons fitted with seats.
 The regular passenger service began on 10 March; there were four trains each way between Blaydon and Hexham every weekday, one each way on Sundays.
 Newcastle passengers were conveyed to and from Blaydon by omnibus, or by steam boat from Newcastle quay when the tide was favourable.

-One landowner, Charles Bacon Grey, was not satisfied with the adoption of locomotives, and he obtained an injunction preventing the Company from operating them.
-At the time the Company had a Bill in Parliament to authorise them, but in the meantime their use was unlawful, and they were obliged to cease operation, which they did from 28 March.
+One landowner, Charles Bacon Grey, was not satisfied with the adoption of locomotives, and he obtained an injunction preventing the company from operating them.
+At the time the company had a bill in Parliament to authorise them, but in the meantime their use was unlawful, and they were obliged to cease operation, which they did from 28 March.
 Public support for the new railway had been immense, and Grey's action was unpopular.
 He withdrew his opposition and services resumed from 6 May 1835.
-The required Act authorising locomotive operation was passed on 17 June 1835.
+The Newcastle-upon-Tyne and Carlisle Railway Act 1835 (5 & 6 Will.
+4. c. xxxi) authorising locomotive operation was passed on 17 June 1835.

 Early expansions

 The Brandling Junction Railway

-Robert William Brandling (usually known simply as William Brandling) was a wealthy coal owner, and he had obtained Parliamentary powers in a personal capacity on 7 June 1835 to acquire land for a railway.
-It became the Brandling Junction Railway, which was authorised on 7 June 1836, to run to a high-level terminus at Gateshead, and in the east to riverside quays at South Shields and Monkwearmouth.
+Robert William Brandling (usually known simply as William Brandling) was a wealthy coal owner, and he had obtained parliamentary powers in a personal capacity in the Gateshead and Monks Wearmouth Railway Act 1835 (5 & 6 Will.
+4. c. lxxxiii) on 7 June to acquire land for a railway.
+It became the Brandling Junction Railway, which was authorised by the Brandling Junction Railway Company Act 1836 (6 & 7 Will.
+4. c. lvii) on 7 June, to run to a high-level terminus at Gateshead, and in the east to riverside quays at South Shields and Monkwearmouth.
 As part of the ending of the independent life of the Blaydon, Gateshead and Hebburn Railway, the Brandling Junction Railway took over certain powers in Gateshead and on toward Hebburn.